Joya de Nicaragua

 Joya de Nicaragua, S.A., established in 1968, is the oldest brand of cigars made in Nicaragua.
-The company continues to manufacture its products today from its headquarters in Estelí today a major manufacturing center of handmade cigars with exports made worldwide.
+The company continues to manufacture its products today from its headquarters in Estelí.
+Today it is a major manufacturing center of handmade cigars.

 Company history

 Establishment

 Cigar-making came to Nicaragua in the aftermath of the Cuban Revolution of 1959.
 In the years immediately following the overthrow of the regime of Fulgencio Batista by Fidel Castro, the export of raw tobacco and finished cigars from Cuba to the United States was initially permitted.
 This situation changed dramatically in 1962 when President John F. Kennedy imposed a stringent embargo against Cuba.

 Owners of tobacco companies and leading growers had already fled the island in the aftermath of the revolution, with its nationalization of the cigar industry.
 New areas for the cultivation of cigar tobacco were explored.
 One of the most promising of these new regions for tobacco cultivation was the fertile soils of Nicaragua.

-While tobacco farming in Nicaragua was begun in 1964, the first brand manufactured in the country was Joya de Nicaragua — a company launched in 1968.
+While tobacco farming in Nicaragua was begun in 1964, the first brand manufactured in the country was Joya de Nicaragua — a company launched in 1968, By Daniel Rodriguez in joint venture with Anastasio Somoza Debayle.
+At the time Daniel Rodriguez and his brother, Diego Rodriguez, had been farming in the USA cigars grown in Havana, Florida.
+Both brothers are sons to Daniel Maria Rodriguez, who was known and recognized as the 'worlds best grower of shade tabaco' in Cuba, prior to Fidel Castro overthrow of Batista.
+Diego Rodriguez continued on with the tobacco operations in the USA, while his brother Daniel, operated the joint venture with Somoza in Nicaragua.

 The Spanish word joya is a false friend with the English word "joy."
 The actual meaning of the word is "jewel" — thus, the brand name "Joya de Nicaragua" correctly translates as "Jewel of Nicaragua."

+Due to the overthrow of Somoza by the communist rebels known as the Sandinistas, Joya de Nicaragua could no longer exist.

-During the Reagan administration's embargo on Nicaraguan goods, the production of Joya de Nicaragua was moved across the border to Honduras, where production was handled in the facilities of Nestor Plasencia.
-There was additionally difficulty with the trademark, which had been sold prior to the downfall of the Somoza regime.
+It was then during the Reagan administration's embargo on Nicaraguan goods, that the production of Joya de Nicaragua was moved across the border to Honduras, where production was handled in the facilities of Nestor Plasencia.
+There was additional difficulty with the trademark, which had been sold after to the downfall of the Somoza regime.
 The company was in disarray and was sold via a public auction.